AnachronicNomad/python_toy_example/discussion_points.md

 2. Make each MPI process tied only to a spatial mesh grid coordinate, (φ,r,z).
 Have each process call MPI_Spawn to generate worker processes representing the velocity phase plane or grid and use the created worker-process communicator to handle resampling.

 ## Questions about original implementation

+1. XGCa already exists.
+Where should I be looking inside that codebase for how it handles axisymmetric communications?
+What is it already communicating axisymmetrically?

+2.